Tour de France 2025 stage 14 preview: Route map and profile as peloton climbs the Tourmalet before summit finish

 “It’s a b****r,” says Luke Rowe, the former Ineos and Team Sky road captain who marshalled Chris Froome and Geraint Thomas to glory in the yellow jersey.
 “But it’s an iconic part of the Tour de France.
 You ask someone who watches the Tour, ‘Name me three climbs’, they'd all mention the Tourmalet.”

-There were many times when Rowe led the entire peloton to the foot of the climb, setting the pace, although he was usually left behind by the summit.
+There were many times when Rowe led the entire peloton to the foot of the climb, setting the pace, and he and most of the pack were left behind by the GC contenders halfway to the summit.

 “There's no easy way of going up,” says Rowe, who is joining TNT Sports’ live coverage from stage 16 to Paris.
 “Whether you’re riding a Tour de France and are amongst the fittest 0.1 per cent of the planet’s population, or whether you’re a club rider, it’s tough.
 It’s very exposed, there’s not a lot of cover, and the temperature often plays a factor.
 You can easily cook yourself up there.
 It can make or break your race.”